phoenixframework/phoenix/deployment/E_heroku.md

 import_config "prod.secret.exs"
 ```

-Your final `config/prod.exs` should now look something like this (I've removed the comments for readability):
+Your final `config/prod.exs` should now look something like this (we've removed the comments for readability):

 ```
 use Mix.Config